adamreiser/foxglove/README.rst

 Foxglove - a firefox proxy profile manager
 ==========================================

-Foxglove is a Firefox profile and ssh connection manager with two purposes:
+Foxglove is a combined Firefox profile and ssh connection manager with two purposes:

-1. Quick creation of profiles from a standard template.
+1. Quick creation of profiles from a template.

 2. ssh into a server and automatically configure a Firefox session to SOCKS proxy through that connection.